TripAdvisor Deleted Reviews Warning Of Rape, Assault, Users Tell 'Journal Sentinel'

 Seven years ago, one of those women repeatedly attempted to post an account of her rape — and her account of the hotel's refusal to call police or investigate the security guard who she identified as her rapist — on TripAdvisor, specifically to warn other travelers.
 Each time she posted it, she told the newspaper, it was deleted.

-One of the later subsequent victims said if she had read an account like that, she might not have gone to the resort.
+One of the subsequent victims said that if she had read an account like that, she might not have gone to the resort.

 After the newspaper asked TripAdvisor about that deleted post in particular, the website republished it, seven years later.
 Users have to click to the 2,608th page of the forum to view it, the Journal-Sentinel reports.